Alfresco/tutorials/docs/api-tutorial/contractManaging.md

 For that run the first two requests of the collection, the first one will get the ID of your `Contracts` folder.
 After that the second request will create a new contract within it.
 If you already completed any of the preceeding tutorials of this series you can leave out the first request as your `{folderId}` variable is already set.

-Now we will use the Alfresco REST API's to add an aspect to a your contract.
+Now we will use the Alfresco REST APIs to add an aspect to a your contract.
 You're maybe thinking: "But wait, I already did that in the introduction tutorial by updating my contract with the `/nodes` API." and you would be right, but...
 If you wanted to add an aspect to a contract using the `/nodes` API you would have to list every aspect already assigned to the node plus the one you want to add.
 Otherwise you would just replace the "old" aspects.